Revisiting Generative Adversarial Networks for Binary Semantic Segmentation on Imbalanced Datasets: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{nomalous} road surface conditions, such as cracks and potholes, are commonly caused after years of frequent road usage by various vehicles under diverse weather conditions.
-To ensure the safety of driving in cities, it is imperative to detect and repair anomalous road surface conditions speedily before the situation becomes worse.
-Anomalous road surfaces can be distinguished from normal road surfaces clearly by human vision, however, such manual effort consumes time and human labor \cite{Yang2019}.
-Therefore, alternative approaches based on computer vision techniques for monitoring city roads have been fully explored as the prosperous out-comings of computer vision techniques.
-The input datasets used in such tasks are defined as between-class imbalanced datasets \cite{Rezaei2019a, Sampath2021} because the required anomalous areas in an image usually occupy a tiny proportion of pixels compared to the whole image.
-The between-class imbalanced datasets have widely existed in various machine learning and computer vision tasks such as object detection \cite{Oksuz2020}, credit scoring \cite{MeloJunior2020}, and semantic segmentation on medical images \cite{Rezaei2019a}.
-Notably, such between-class imbalanced datasets can lead to a deteriorated result when employing generic algorithms directly \cite{Sampath2021} disregarding the distinctiveness of salient minor classes.
-Furthermore, anomalous state detection on the pavement images also can be considered a semantic binary segmentation task \cite{Tabernik2020, Liu2019, Xia2020}, because it targets to delicately categorize each pixel in an image either into anomalous class (required areas) labeling with $1$ or not an anomalous class (backgrounds) labeling with $0$.
+\IEEEPARstart{C}{racks} can be distinguished from road surfaces clearly by human vision, however, such manual effort consumes time and human labor \cite{Yang2019}.
+Therefore, alternative approaches based on deep learning have been fully explored with the prosperous development of deep learning techniques for real applications.
+Usually, the pavement images captured under complex situations suffer from a severely between-class imbalanced distribution and noisy backgrounds.
+The different capturing conditions cause the intensity inhomogeneity of cracks and complexity of the background \cite{Yang2019}, aggravating the convergence of generic models.
+Moreover, the between-class imbalanced datasets can lead to a deteriorated result as the network may converge to the state labeling all positive pixels for cracks as negative ones for background \cite{Zhang2021CrackGAN:Learning}, when employing generic algorithms directly \cite{Sampath2021}.
+Furthermore, the anomalous crack region detection on the pavement images is a typical binary semantic segmentation task \cite{Tabernik2020, Liu2019, Xia2020}, because it targets to delicately categorize each pixel in an image either into anomalous class (cracks) labeling with $1$ or not the anomalous class (backgrounds) labeling with $0$.